 Perth enjoys a Mediterranean climate, with hot, dry summers and cool, wet winters.
 With more hours of sunshine than any other capital city in Australia (70% of the year you’ll experience clear blue skies), you’ll get to enjoy more time outside exploring your new home.

-In summer, Perth residents cool down by heading to one of our 19 beaches, including the world famous Cottesloe Beach, which was voted Australia’s number 1 beach in 2019.
-In spring, you can head a few hours north from to check out the incredible wildflowers, in one of the most spectacular flower displays in the world.
+In summer, Perth residents cool down by heading to one of our 19 beaches, including the world-famous Cottesloe Beach, which was voted Australia’s number 1 beach in 2019.
+In spring, you can head a few hours north to check out the incredible wildflowers, in one of the most spectacular flower displays in the world.

 4. Cosmopolitan culture

-This includes the opening of Elizabeth Quay, a new waterfront precinct on the banks of the Swan River featuring a water park and numerous world class restaurant and bars, the 60,000-seater Optus Stadium that has hosted everything from the Big Bash League and AFL finals to Ed Sheeran and Taylor Swift, and the $650 expansion of Crown Perth to construct Crown Towers.
+This includes the opening of Elizabeth Quay, a new waterfront precinct on the banks of the Swan River featuring a water park and numerous world-class restaurants and bars, the 60,000-seater Optus Stadium that has hosted everything from the Big Bash League and AFL finals to Ed Sheeran and Taylor Swift, and the $650 expansion of Crown Perth to construct Crown Towers.

 5. Travel Opportunities

 By choosing to live and study in Perth, you’ll be based in one of the most biodiverse and picturesque states in Australia.
 With over 12,000km of coastline, world-renowned food and wine regions and more than 100 national parks, there’s plenty to see and do.